llvm/mlir-www/website/content/deprecation/_index.md

 weight: 2
 ---

-This page collects current depreciation in MLIR of API and features we intend to remove soon, as well as large refactoring an migration on-going.
+This page collects current deprecations in MLIR of API and features we intend to remove soon, as well as large refactoring an migration on-going.
 We try to list these here for the purpose of helping downstream users keeping up with MLIR development.